MarekSzmyt/challenge_portfolio_marek/README.md

 It's a digital marketplace for a wide range of products and services.
 It makes money through fees and subscriptions, and monetizes traffic with ads.

+• • •

 >Who is going to be the end user of the application?

 A private or business entity who wants to exchange products or services.

+• • •

->Do you think the application is user friendly? (what does it mean that the application is user friendly)
+>Do you think the application is user friendly?

-answer
+The app is easy to navigate and use.
+It is intuitive and designed with clarity in mind.
+The data is very well structured and organized, and it's easy to find the information you're looking for.
+The app is aesthetically pleasing and visually appealing, and it's easy on the eyes.

+• • •

 >How would you improve the application?
 What would you improve about it?
 Do you have any idea for additional functionality?

-answer
+- Compare offers functionality

+• • •

 >What differences do you see between testing a web application and a native one?

-answer
+- Everything is touch based
+- Native funcionalities

 ## Subtask 4
 Testing Mobile & Web App